 Parent – Teacher Conferences

 Our school program is effective because of the continuous support from our parents.
-We are very pleased to report that at our Fall conferences in 2014-2015 we had 326 students (99 percent) in the fall, and 331 (98 percent) of them were represented in the spring by parents at parent-teacher conferences.
-In 2013-2014, 346 students (99 percent) in the fall and 345 students (99 percent) in the spring were represented by parents at parent-teacher conferences.
+We are very pleased to report that our fall conferences in 2015-16 had 99 percent of our students represented by an adult and 98 percent in the spring.
+In 2014-15, 99 percent of our students were represented in the fall, and 98 percent of them were represented in the spring.
+In 2013-14, 99 percent of our students were represented in the fall and 99 percent in the spring.
 Parent support is key to student success.